jordanbean-msft/func-reset-key/README.md

 ![keyVaultAccessPolicies](.img/keyVaultAccessPolicies.png)

-Finally, you will need to grant your backend for front-end and the backend API access to pull the subscription key from KeyVault.
+Finally, you notice that the managed identity of each Azure Function app has access to pull secrets from KeyVault.

 ## Deployment